 Musk predicted on X (Twitter) that SpaceX will attempt to catch the Starship upper-stage spaceship early next year (2025).
 The success of this test will be a significant milestone in achieving full-stack reusability of Starship.

 In the previous Starship Flight 5 launch and landing test, the upper stage Ship 30 made a soft splashdown landing in the Indian Ocean as planned.
-According to Elon Musk, this is “paving the way for return to launch site and being caught by the tower arms, like the booster”.
+According to Elon Musk, this is “paving the way for a return to the launch site and being caught by the tower arms, like the booster”.

 Stay tuned for future updates on Starship and SpaceX, Follow us on:

-Google News | Flipboard | RSS (Feedly).
+Google News | X (Twitter) | Flipboard | RSS (Feedly).

 Related SpaceX / Starship News